From NKAA, Notable Kentucky African Americans Database (main entry)

-Turley, Jack C.(born: June 29, 1949 - died: October 6, 1998) Jack C. Turley was born in Hazard, KY, the son of Floyd and Alberta Williams Turley.
-He was a brother to Alicestyne Turley.
-Jack C. Turley was president of Craine Air Inc., chartered tours, and vice president of Alberta Turley Institute.
+Turley, Jack C.(born: June 29, 1949 - died: October 6, 1998) Jack C. Turley was born in Hazard, KY, the son of Floyd and Alberta Williams Turley and a brother to Alicestyne Turley.
+Jack Turley was president of Craine Air Inc. chartered tours and vice president of Alberta Turley Institute.
 He was a graduate of aviation at the Florida Institute of Technology and had extensive flight experience.